 I had hope for the remake of Poltergeist.
 It was directed by Gil Kenan who first appeared with the fine performance-capture animated Monster House (2006) and then ventured into live-action with the well worthwhile Young Adult film City of Ember (2008) and subsequrnt to this A Boy Called Christmas (2021), as well as to co-write Ghostbusters: Afterlife (2021).
 The remake also comes produced by the Ghost House Pictures production company of Sam Raimi, which has also been responsible for a bunch of genre films such as The Grudge (2004), Boogeyman (2005), The Messengers (2007), Rise (2007), 30 Days of Night (2007), Drag Me to Hell (2009), The Possession (2012), the remake of Evil Dead (2013), Don’t Breathe (2016) and The Unholy (2021).
 Ghost House co-produce with the Vertigo Entertainment production company of Roy Lee who has been behind the spate of English-language remakes of Asian horror films in recent years.

 Alas, Poltergeist 2015 sets in with the same feeling of ennui that you get with all the other remakes.
 It hits most of the beats from the original and sets out to do all of them bigger (and moreover delivers them in 3D), yet singularly fails to engender anything of the haunted mood that the original held.
 The clown doll and the sinister tree in the backyard are back and far more active; there is Carol-Anne/Madison’s hand pressed up against the tv but now there is a whole host of hands.
-There is cupboard gateway into the afterlife and all the “go into the light” talk but here various people (and the camera) actually venture into the afterlife beyond the cupboard door and we see them struggle to rescue Kennedi Clements from the clutches of the sinister forces there.
+There is cupboard gateway into the afterlife and all the talking of “going into the light” but here various people (and the camera) actually venture into the afterlife beyond the cupboard door and we see them struggle to rescue Kennedi Clements from the clutches of the sinister forces there.